slatekit/kiit-site/src/hugo/slatekit-v3/content/info/about.md

 # Slate Kit
-The Slate Kit framework was developed by **<a href="https://github.com/kishorereddy">Kishore Reddy</a>** to assist his team in building scalable JVM based projects for startups during a freelancing / contracting period and also for current work on mobile applications with server backends.
+The Slate Kit framework was developed by **<a href="https://github.com/kishorereddy">Kishore Reddy</a>** to assist his team in building scalable JVM based projects for startups during a freelancing / contracting period.
 It has been in production for a few years and is actively maintained.
 After years of carefully extracting the framework from internal projects, it is being open-sourced for general pupose use and to further support and streamline our own development efforts by decoupling our framework completely from individual projects.
 {{% break %}}

 # Code Helix